Climate change: 2020 ties 2016 as hottest year on record | DW | 08.01.2021

 In 2015, the world agreed to keep global temperature increases "well below" two degrees and below 1.5 if possible.
 A report by the UN's climate advisory panel, the IPCC, left no doubt that an increase of 1.5 would be disastrous.

-The record heating in 2020 came despite global lockdowns which led to a dramatic 7% drop in emissions.
+The 2020 record came despite global lockdowns which led to a dramatic 7% drop in emissions.

-"Since CO2 accumulates in the atmosphere like water in a bathtub, if we turn down the tap by seven percent, the CO2 level just rises a bit more slowly," Stefan Rahmstorf, head of Earth system analysis at the Potsdam Institute for Climate Impact Research, told AFP.
+"Since CO2 accumulates in the atmosphere like water in a bathtub, if we turn down the tap by 7%, the CO2 level just rises a bit more slowly," Stefan Rahmstorf, head of Earth system analysis at the Potsdam Institute for Climate Impact Research, told AFP.

 "We need to shut off the tap to get a stable climate again."